SCRT-HQ/VaporShell/docs/glossary/Add-VSGameLiftBuildS3Location.md

 ```

 ### -Key
-Name of the zip file containing the build files or script files.
+The name of the zip file that contains the build files or script files.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-gamelift-build-storagelocation.html#cfn-gamelift-build-storage-key
 PrimitiveType: String